CIAT-DAPA/croppie_web/textEN.md

 ### 4. ABOUT US

 - The Alliance of Bioversity International and the International Center for Tropical Agriculture (CIAT) provides scientific solutions that take advantage of agricultural biodiversity and transform food systems in a sustainable way in order to protect and preserve the environment.
-  - Producers Direct is founded and run by farmers.
-It aims to create new opportunities for the development of small farmers, in which they assume leadership and develop innovative solutions to face the day-to-day challenges of their work.
+- Producers Direct is an award-winning organisation committed to growing an international cooperative owned and powered by smallholder farmers.We believe that smallholders, our greatest asset, are stronger together, and our mission is to inspire unity, knowledge sharing, and enhance their resilience.
 - Tecnicafé, a private-public non-profit organization, is the first global coffee technological innovation park, located in the department of Cauca in Colombia.
 It aims to carry out transformative innovation in the world of coffee through sustainability.

 ### 5. WHERE WE ARE